ljinlabs/hexadocu-js/README.md

 Just a regular sudoku puzzle EXCEPT there are 16 possible values.

+Possible values:
+1~9 and A~G
+* I know regular hex values range from 0-9 and A-F but wtf. fk it.

 ## Build Plan
 1. Use python to generate thousands of possible sudoku puzzles with varying difficulty.
 2. Store the generated puzzles in a database